name is Evelyn

 spending time like a used car salesman when we'd rather be

-riding, we simply hand them a our True
+riding, we simply hand them our RicksPlace4Pooch

 love our portable, motorized trikes s-o-o much, answered